AndyABG/Tiny-2/README.md

 # Tiny-2
-### Disclaimer: This project is a WIP and it may have issues that have yet to be discoverd - files will be posted once project ideas are finilized.
+### Disclaimer: This project is a WIP and it may have issues that have yet to be discoverd - CAD will be posted once project ideas are finilized.
 ![Angled View](/Images/angled_view.png)
 [![](https://img.shields.io/discord/825469421346226226?color=teal&label=Tiny-2&logo=discord&logoColor=fafafa)](https://discord.gg/doomcube)

 ## About the Build

-The Tiny-2 is shrunk down version of the Voron 2 with a build volume of 150mm^3.
+The Tiny-2 is a shrunk down version of the [Voron 2](https://github.com/VoronDesign/Voron-2) with a build volume of 150mm^3.

-The printer also shares 2 features from the Micron +:
+The printer also shares 2 features from the [Micron +](https://github.com/PrintersForAnts/Micron):
 - The width between bed extrusions is 85mm.
     - This Allows you to use any MODs that where designed to fit between the bed extrusion as long as you make a 2020 mount for said MOD
 - The cut out on the rear panel for the bowden tube entry plate.
     - This allows you to use any MODs that where designed to go in that slot.
-        - #### I may remove this or give the option to use the orginal Voron 2 filter cutout

 Source: https://github.com/VoronDesign/Voron-2